-The book is made complete by a sensitive and eloquent foreword by Dame Magdalene Odundo, provides the foreword.
-In it, she recalls a student trip from Farnham to the Leach pottery where she met both Bernard and Janet Leach – a trip, she said, that ‘influenced my own journey as a ceramic artist’.
+The book is made complete by a sensitive and eloquent foreword by Dame Magdalene Odundo, UCA Chancellor.
+Dame Magdalene recalls a student trip from Farnham to the Leach pottery where she met both Bernard and Janet Leach – a trip, she says, that ‘influenced my own journey as a ceramic artist’.
 The ceramic artist Alison Britton adds: “It is so important to publish so many previously unseen archives now in the Crafts Study Centre’s collections to a wider audience, and the tone of the text is perfect.”

 Both books are available for sale from the Crafts Study Centre’s new online book shop (www.csc.uca.ac.uk).